Virtual Accounting

 Accounting dashboards

-• AI Accountant offers a CA led service and a dashboard that shows revenue, expenses, cash trends, burn, runway, recent transactions, bank statement analysis, and compliance status, see an overview at AI Accountant cash flow dashboard.
+• AI Accountant offers a CA led service and a dashboard that shows revenue, expenses, cash trends, burn, runway, recent transactions, bank statement analysis, and compliance status.

 Core features to look for in forecasting tools

-• Data connectivity, integrates with accounting, bank feeds, CRM, and payment gateways, this reduces manual entry.
+• Data connectivity, integrates with accounting software, bank feeds, CRM, and payment gateways.
+This reduces manual entry and keeps inputs fresh.

-• Real time refresh, pulls in recent transactions and bank statements so your forecast stays current, see bank statement analysis.
+• Real time refresh, pulls in recent transactions and bank statements so your forecast stays current.

 • Driver based modeling, links assumptions to revenue drivers, unit economics, staffing, and cost structures.